 Research teams, hardware-platform experimentalists, user-interface developers and technology companies have at times produced different idioms, like isolated islands of expertise inventing their own languages.

-But the age of isolation in quantum tech is finally ending.
-Soon we may all say “Shibboleth.”
+But the age of isolation in quantum technology is finally ending.
+Soon we may all say "Shibboleth."

 Q-CTRL Contributes to the Qiskit Programming Handbook

 Q-CTRL is pleased to have contributed to an IBM Research-led paper that seeks to standardize the application programming interface for quantum computing.

 CEO and founder of Q-CTRL, Professor Michael Biercuk, said: "This document is one of the first handbooks for programmers seeking to give visibility into the machine language controlling the actual quantum hardware.
 Given Q-CTRL's role building drop-in replacements for standard quantum logic operations at the physical level, we were thrilled to contribute to this guide."

 The paper, whose lead author is IBM's David McKay, outlines the need for standardized protocols and programming frameworks as user access to quantum technology becomes more common.
 It has developed these standards using IBM's open-source Qiskit, which is one the most widely used quantum programming framework given the success of the open-access IBM Q Experience.